c2codes/pacman-splunk/README.md

 docker build -t <registry>/<user>/pacman-splunk -f docker/Dockerfile .
 ```

-You can test the image by running:
+You can test the image by creating an `env.sh` file from the `env.sh.template` file and then running:

 ```
 ./start_pacman_docker.sh